Skip to content

 Using your imagination to visualize the finished arrangement can help you bring your ideas to life.
 Let your creativity blossom!

-3. Patience and Experience
+3. Patience and experience

-Preparation - Getting Ready
+Preparation: Getting Ready

-Matsuki sensei said that for beginners at the Ohara School, the starter flower vessel is usually a flat basin-like flower vessel with a kenzan.
+Matsuki sensei explained that, for beginners at the Ohara School, the starting point is usually a flat, basin-like flower vessel paired with a kenzan.
+However, for our lesson, we requested Matsuki sensei to guide us in arranging flowers using three different types of vases from our store.

 Flowers, branches and foliage set in a bucket

-Floral Scissors and Towel
+Floral scissors and towel

 Bowl